Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Additional experiments and examples

-We demonstrate that only the first method is successful on a simple example consisting in a mixture of two correlated Gaussians, represented on Figure~\ref{fig:sampling-killer}.
+In this section, we will see on a trivial example why stability methods based on re-sampling are not reliable to detect the presence of structure in the data.
+Four methods are compared: \begin{enumerate} \item Stadion based on $\varepsilon$-Additive Perturbation \item Stadion based on bootstrapping perturbation \item The model explorer algorithm \cite{Ben-Hur2002} based on subsampling \item The model order selection method \cite{Lange2004} based on splitting data in two halves and transferring labels from one half onto the other using a supervised nearest-neighbor classifier. \end{enumerate} We demonstrate that only the first method is successful on a simple example consisting in a mixture of two correlated Gaussians, represented on Figure~\ref{fig:sampling-killer}.
 Data are scaled to zero mean and unit variance as for every other data set. $K$-means is used to cluster the data.
 As illustrated on the plot, $K$-means with $K=2$ separates almost perfectly the two Gaussians.
 All other solutions split the two Gaussians into several sub-clusters of equal sizes, with cluster boundaries lying in the regions of highest density, as can be seen from the example for $K=4$ (where the boundaries are in the middle of the Gaussians).
 Thus, in addition to being the best solution, $K=2$ is the only acceptable one.
 However, sampling-based methods fail in assessing its stability, since they estimate $K=4$ as the most stable solution.
-This result can be explained because the data set is not symmetric and for each $K$ there is one global minimum so no jumping occurs, even with a poor initialization scheme.
+This result can be explained because the data set is not symmetric and for each $K$ there is one global minimum so no jumping occurs, even with a random initialization scheme.
 Thus the only possible source of instability stems from jittering.
-As expected in theory, our experiments showed here that the different sampling processes did not succeed in creating jittering.
-Conversely, $\varepsilon$-AP has indeed produced jittering, where a small amount of noise produced very different partitions.
+As expected in theory, our experiments show that the different sampling processes did not succeed in creating jittering.
+Conversely, $\varepsilon$-AP has indeed produced jittering.